Circadianly

 Overview

 Circadianly is built with privacy as a core principle.
 The extension's core features operate entirely on your device.
-Two additional capabilities involve external services: an optional AI-powered calendar feature that sends your calendar events to an AI model, and background usage analytics that collect anonymous interaction data.
+Two additional capabilities involve data outside the core local rhythm model: an optional Google Calendar integration that reads your calendar events and processes them on-device with Chrome's built-in AI, and background usage analytics that collect anonymous interaction data.
 This policy explains exactly what is collected, by whom, and why.

 What we collect